-2008 \$ 790
+2008 2009 2010 2011 \$ 790 53 645 94

-2009 53

-2010 645

-2011

 2012

 2013 118

 2014 551

-Total \$2,251
+Total \$ 2,251

 Internal Revenue Code Section 382 places a limitation (the "Section 382 Limitation") on the amount of taxable income that can be offset by net operating loss carryforwards after a change in control (generally greater than 50% change in ownership) of a loss corporation.
 California has similar rules.
 Generally, after a control change, a loss corporation cannot deduct net operating loss carryforwards in excess of the Section 382 Limitation.
 Due to these "change in ownership" provisions, utilization of the net operating loss and tax credit carryforwards may be subject to an annual limitation regarding their utilization against taxable income in future periods.
-The valuation allowance, included in the deferred tax asset, was established based upon the application of the Section 382 Limitation to the net operating loss carryforwards acquired in the Summit acquisition.
+The valuation allowance, included in the deferred tax asset, was established based upon the application of the Section 382 Limitation.